codelingo/docs/docs/concepts/flows_deprecated.md

 ## Functions
-Functions watch resources and look for patterns in them based on the Tenets associated with the resource.
+Functions watch resources and look for patterns in them based on the Specs associated with the resource.

 Functions can either inject information (such as pull request info or log files) or output information to a service (github comments or dashboard panels)

 Possible Functions include:

-- A forensic Function that analyses logs and finds event B happened before A, which violates a Tenet
+- A forensic Function that analyses logs and finds event B happened before A, which violates a Spec
 - A project overview Function that graphs Tech Debt burndown chart and delegates based on ownership
 - A Copilot Function that gives real time feedback to a developer in their IDE as they’re coding
 - A profiling Function that detects high memory usage correlated to similar code